-You should also expect to spend quite a bit of money on your dog because they need things like food, treats, toys, grooming, vet visits, and regular medication for heartworm prevention and flea and tick treatments.
+You should also expect to spend quite a bit of money on your dog because they need things like food, treats, toys, grooming, vet visits, and regular medication for heartworm, flea, and tick prevention.
 If you want to get a sense of what to expect from dog ownership, we suggest talking to a dog owner you know who is in a similar stage in life and has a similar financial situation to yours.

 They’ll be able to answer all of your questions and help you understand what you can expect from the experience.
 Be sure to ask them questions about how much they spend on their dog each month, what they wish they knew before adopting a dog, how to make the transition more manageable, and anything else they think you should know.

 It’s essential to make sure your house is ready and safe for your new puppy before you bring them home.
 Dogs are incredibly curious and energetic creatures, and all dog owners can tell you that puppies have a knack for getting into things they shouldn’t.
 To keep your dog safe and healthy (and protect your belongings), you need to puppy-proof your home before your dog arrives.

 Dogs also love to chew on anything they can reach— especially when they’re puppies.
 This means placing all harmful substances out of reach of your dog, including cleaning supplies, medications, and human food.
 Make sure you don’t have a lot of exposed power cords where your doodle can quickly get them, and you may also want to put your expensive belongings on a higher shelf (including things that your dog can knock over with its tail).